quyse/flaw/README.md

 FLAW is heavily based on my experiences from developing [Inanity engine](https://github.com/quyse/inanity).
 In short, the experiences are: C++ sucks, game development can be done better.
 It's time to discover new horizons by using Haskell in the area where it hasn't been used a lot (yet).

 This project is mostly a playground for absolutely crazy ideas.
 Surely if someone managed to make a real game out of it, that game would be absolutely crazy too!

+## Building

+FLAW uses [stack](https://haskellstack.org/) for building.
+Note the assumption is that the project is to be built with `integer-simple` GHC, to be more commercial-friendly especially on Windows due to concerns about LGPL license of `GMP` library used by stock GHC.
+See `stack.yaml`, which refers to `integer-simple-snapshot.yaml` containing appropriate adjustments to some packages.
+If you don't have integer-simple GHC, or don't care about GMP, simply set `resolver` field in `stack.yaml` to whatever snapshot.

+## Binaries

+Some binaries (built from CI) are available on [FLAW itch.io page](https://quyse.itch.io/flaw).

 ## What works